InstantBuddha/Villanyszereles/Mérések.md

 2. Turn the power on.
 3. It is easiest to touch a fixed Neutral point (such as the neutral rail) and Line point.

-Great — I kept **all your text exactly as you wrote it** and only changed the arithmetic divisions to mathematical fraction form so they render with a horizontal line in Obsidian (MathJax).
-You can copy-paste this directly into an Obsidian note.
-I used LaTeX math blocks (`$$ ... $$`) for the fractions so they display clearly.

 ---

 ### Számítások: